core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 #### Avoiding In-Transit Requests During a Key Update

-Before sending the KUDOS message Request #2 in {{fig-message-exchange-server-init}}, the client MUST ensure that it has no ouststanding interactions with the server (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}} with that server.
+Before sending the KUDOS message Request #2 in {{fig-message-exchange-server-init}}, the client MUST ensure that it has no outstanding interactions with the server (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}} with that server.

 If there are any, the client MUST NOT initiate the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the server.